EC 4144: Economics of Poverty and Inequality

 The first step in the application process is to contact an admissions counselor, who can help you through the entire application process, evaluate your prior learning credit (AP, IB, etc.) and provide information regarding financial aid and tuition assistance.

-Full-time tuition: $39,260/year (fall and spring semesters)
+Full-time tuition for the 2025-2026 academic year: $47,490/year (fall and spring semesters)

-Part-time (less than 12 credit hours per semester): $1,309/credit hour
+Part-time tuition for the 2025-2026 academic year (less than 12 credit hours per semester): $1,583/credit hour

 Curious about financial aid options?
-Regis also offers a variety of scholarships, grants and other programs to help you pay for school.
+Regis offers a variety of scholarships, grants and other programs to help you pay for school.
 Check out our Net Price Calculator to get a better look at what your financial aid package may include.

 The Bachelor of Science in Political Economy is offered by the History, Politics and Political Economy Department within Regis College.